-Identifying new precincts or extension is not part of the brief and, given the number of heritage studies and reviews carried out in Moonee Valley, it was not expected that many more places or precincts would remain unidentified.
+Identifying new precincts or extension was not part of the brief and, given the number of heritage studies and reviews carried out in Moonee Valley, it was not expected that many more places or precincts would remain to be identified.
 Nonetheless, a small number of new precincts and extensions have been identified, particularly as a result of undertaking preliminary comparative analysis, and have been added to the relevant list.